Working With A “Great” Mortgage Lender

-More than 6 million people will buy homes this year and, according to the National Association of REALTORS®, nearly three-quarters of them will use a mortgage to help finance the purchase.
+More than 6 million people will buy homes this year and, according to the National Association of REALTORS®, nearly three-quarters of them will to help finance the purchase.

-Add that to the millions more that will home loan refinance this year and it makes a whole lot of consumers in search of mortgage financing.
+Add that to the millions more that will this year and it makes a whole lot of consumers in search of mortgage financing.

 When shopping for a mortgage, of course it’s important to get a competitive mortgage interest rate, but you also want to have a professional and conscientious mortgage lender working by your side.